linhd-postdata/averell/README.rst

 .. end-badges

-Averell, the python library and command line interface that facilitates working with existing repositories of an-notated poetry. \
+Averell, the python library and command line interface that facilitates working with existing repositories of annotated poetry. \
 Averell is able to download an annotated corpus and reconcile different TEI entities to provide a unified JSON output at the desired granularity.
 That is, for their investigations some researchers